fabridigua/EyeDraw/README.md

     >>> normpath(realpath(cv2.__file__) + '../../../../Library/etc/haarcascades/')
     ```

-    If the path doesn't exist, find the right folder containing the cascade xml filles and change the path in line 7 of `Detector.py` file.
+    If the path doesn't exist, find the right folder containing the cascade xml files and change the path in line 7 of `Detector.py` file.

 If you use [Anaconda] you can use my same environment using the `environment.yml` file, running the command